 Note, this is usually separate from Plotline Death

 , which are predestined affairs from the outset (that you usually don't know about beforehand).
 No; you the player were simply not good enough or not lucky enough to keep them alive and breathing.
 Hope you have a saved game to go back to!
 (Unless the game doesn't let you do that.)

 tend to have this as their standard — and in many cases only — option.

-This is a video game specific trope; the equivalent of this in fiction is Deader Than Dead
+This trope is specific to gameplay; the equivalent of this in other fiction is Deader than Dead

 .
 The inverse of this is Death Is a Slap on the Wrist

 .
 Compare Out of Continues